 No. You don't pay any personal injury fees.
 Our fees are based on a percentage of the total amount of damages settled or collected on your behalf.

 There are time limits related to when you give notice of your intention to make a claim and when you have to file your claim with the courts.
 These time limits vary, depending on the nature of the claim.
-This is a key reason why it pays to request a free, no obligation consultation with a Kiriak Law personal injury attorney as soon as possible.
+This is a key reason why it pays to request a free, no obligation consultation with a Kiriak Law personal injury lawyer as soon as possible.
 It's a sad fact that some legitimate personal injury claims are denied because time limits were exceeded.

 No. You can seek damages for not only physical injuries, but also emotional and mental pain.